SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 16 May, 2024
+### 📅 Friday, 17 May, 2024
 ------
 ### Events
 ------
-As of my last knowledge update in April 2023, specific events planned for May 16, 2023, in the USA would not be available to me.
-However, I can list types of events that commonly occur on a given date in the USA, which might include:

-- Local festivals or fairs
-- Sporting events (such as baseball games, since May is within baseball season)
-- Concerts or live music performances
-- Political rallies or town hall meetings
-- Theater performances or
+- **Tax Day** for individuals: Although the traditional deadline for filing individual tax returns in the U.S. is April 15, when it falls on a weekend or a holiday, the deadline can be extended.
+In some years, due to holidays like Emancipation Day in Washington D.C., the deadline can be extended to as late as April 18 or even later.
+May 17, 2021, served as the Tax Day due to the COVID-19 pandemic, but this is
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings and watch your world bloom with possibilities 🌟🌱🌈"
+"Every sunrise 🌅 is an invitation to brighten someone's day.
+Spread the warmth with a smile! 😊✨"